-The offset (0.75 or 2.5 mm) from perfect focus (0 mm) is indicated with respect to the change in primary-secondary mirror separation.
-The typical breathing amplitude is 3 to 4 mm within an orbit.
+The offset (0.75 or 2.5 m) from perfect focus (0 m) is indicated with respect to the change in primary-secondary mirror separation.
+The typical breathing amplitude is 3 to 4 m within an orbit.
 The brightness units are relative to the total flux of the target star.